marcodalessandro76/MPPI/sphinx_source/index.rst

 .. toctree:: bandStructure.rst
 .. toctree:: dos.rst

-There is also a *Model* module that collects tools to perform analysis based on some (analytical or numerical) modeling of the systems.
+The *Models* module collects tools to perform analysis based on some (analytical or numerical) modeling of the systems.
 Actually the module contains *GaussianPulse*, a tool to deal with Gaussian shaped electromagnetic pulse and *TwoLevelSystems*.

 .. toctree:: gaussianPulse.rst
 .. toctree:: twoLevelSystems.rst